HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 ACME HTTP-01 challenges used by CertMgr to confirm Let's Encrypt challenge requests require an inbound HTTP connection on port 80.
 At least the first request has to be HTTP on port 80.
 The request can be redirected to another server and also to HTTPS if you have an existing server.

+As a first test if your server is reachable for Let's Encrypt, you can use the [Let's Debug script](https://letsdebug.net/).

 ### DNS name resolution for the requested hostnames / SANs